-Whether you want to get a Singapore to Perhentian bus or fly or have no idea how you should get to the Perhentians, we can help!
+Whether you want to get a Singapore to Perhentian bus, taxi, fly or have no idea how you should get to the Perhentians, we can help!
 Below, we give you the exact details for how to get to Perhentian Islands from Singapore from the quickest to the cheapest ways.

 No matter what option you take, there will be at least two parts to your journey.
 The first is travelling from Singapore to the jetty at Kuala Besut.
-This is where you take a boat to the Perhentians for the second part.
-There are no airports on the Perhentians themselves so you will always need to take this second step.
+Once you are in Kuala Besut, you can take the second part of the journey.
+This is the boat to the Perhentians themselves.

 Below, I describe each of these steps with all the options for each one.
 At the end, I tell you which option I most recommend for how to go to Perhentian Island from Singapore.
 If you like a spoiler, feel free to skip ahead!